 If you plan to live off campus, you will be paying for rent and groceries.
 You might also need public transportation, so you should investigate the cost of a public transit pass (if it is not already included in your student fees) or, if you have a car, calculate the cost of gas and parking.

 Whatever your living arrangements, there will be other costs to consider, such as clothing, computers, cell phones and entertainment.

 How do I make a budget?

-Making a budget means not only keeping track of where you spend your money, but also planning ahead for fixed payments such as rent, tuition and bills, as well as future expenses.
-One way to start the process is by filling out a sample budget, so you know how much money is coming in, compared to your expenses.
-You can also check out a sample budget developed by uOttawa.
+Making a budget means not only keeping track of where you spend your money, but also planning ahead for fixed payments such as rent, tuition, bills and future expenses.
+One way to start the process is by filling out a sample budget, so you know how much money is coming in and how much is going out.

 Some universities include budget calculators or provide sample budgets to help students identify their expenses.
 Often these kinds of tools are also available through the university’s financial services website.
-Many of these offices also offer workshops on how to manage your finances while attending university.
+Many universities’ financial services also offer workshops on how to manage your finances while attending university.